-In Pokemon Let's Go, there are many Pokemon that require using a special type of stone to evolve, 18 final evolutions to be exact.
+In Pokémon: Let's Go, there are many Pokémon that require using a special type of stone to evolve, 18 final evolutions to be exact.
 For example, you'll need a Moon Stone to evolve a Nidorino to a Nidoking.
-For those of you looking to a fill your Pokedex, you'll need to get quite a few stones of various types.
+For those of you looking to fill your Pokédex, you'll need to get quite a few stones of various types.
 They can be both tricky or expensive to get, so I'll cover which ones you need and how to get them.

 Using an Evolution Stone

 Using an Evolution Stone is fairly simple, you just need to:

 - Put the Pokémon you wish to evolve into your party

 - Go into your "Power-Up Pocket"